Introduction

 = 367.248

-In simple interest, principal value remains same for the whole period.
-Whereas, in compound interest, principal value remains changing with time and it remains not same for the whole period.
+In simple interest, principal value remains the same for the whole period.
+Whereas, in compound interest,

-Also, in compound interest, the principal value increases with time period which make the interest increases accordingly.
+Also, in compound interest, the principal value increases with time period which makes the interest

 Calculate simple interest and compound interest for $3000 at 4% per year in 3 years.